shakyShane/gulp-svg-sprites/README.md

 });
 ```

-###Custom filenames
+### Custom filenames
-Change the generated filenames with ease.
+You can also change the generated filenames with ease.
 For example, if you want to create a `scss` partial instead, you could just do:

 ```js
 // Custom CSS filename